-Lacquer medallion decorated with gold maki-e said Takamakie on a black background said Roiro depicting the portrait of Anne Le Fevre in bust after an engraving, surmounted by her name in capital letters, provided with a gripping ring.
+Oval copper medallion with gold maki-e decoration (takamakie) on a black lacquered background (roironuri) depicting the portrait of Anne Le Fevre in bust after an engraving, surmounted by her name in capital letters, provided with a grip ring.

-Inscription on the back: "Woman of Mr Dacier Born in Saumur; Died on August 17, 1720.
+Inscription on the back in gold: "Wife of Mr Ironside Born in Saumur; Died August 17, 1720.
 Aged 68 Years."

 H. 12 x L. 9 cm.

-- Anne Le Fevre, wife Ironside, was a French Hellenist and scholar.
+Anne Le Fevre, wife of Dacier, was a French Hellenist and scholar.

-His portrait engraved by Robert Gaillard is kept at the National Portrait Gallery in Edinburgh, Scotland.
-The same legend is inscribed on it as on the back of this medallion.
+Her portrait engraved by Robert Gaillard is kept at the National Portrait Gallery in Edinburgh, Scotland.
+The same legend is written there as on the back of this medallion.

 - C. Shimizu, The lacquers of Japan, Paris, 1988, pp. 225-227.